alexzhangs/xsh/README.md

-## 1. Status
+## 1. Requirements

+Tested with `base 3.2` on macOS High Sierra, but should be working on Linux.

-Currently this project is at version 0.x, and still in "heavy" development.
+This project is still at version 0.x, and should be considered immature.

-## 2. Philosophy
+## 2. Design Philosophy

 * Reuse the shell code previously written, provide a uniform way to organize the code, document the code, format the code, execute the code, even the way you write the code.
 As a result, some of well organized bash code libraries will born.